 Just like many others, I’m full of ideas and thoughts about what the world should be like, and how I should fit into it.

 Of course, anybody can tell me that this is a wrong notion.
 I ought to learn to project myself even when it seems dangerous and embarrassing to do so.
 But no one can hear my inner voice except for myself.
-That’s why I practice filtering every thought through the “what if I’m wrong” filter to identify neurotic thoughts and habits.
+That’s why I practice filtering every thought through the “what if I’m wrong” filter to identify bad emotional habits.

 Why this works: You will realize that it’s okay to be wrong.
 Being wrong has nothing to do with your self-confidence.
-Being able to correct yourself is instrumental to being connected to reality.
-The mark of a highly confident individual is not that he is secure inside his box of beliefs, but that he can break out of this box comfortably.
+Being able to correct yourself is instrumental in being connected to reality.
+The mark of a highly confident individual is not that they are secure inside their “box” of beliefs, but that they can escape from this “box” comfortably.